 We can provide a holiday without international travel if you prefer, allowing you to make your own arrangements.
 It is also usually possible to make other variations to the package.

-Most of our tours run with between ten and twenty participants.
+Most of our tours run with between 10 and 20 participants.
 We strictly limit numbers, specifying the applicable maximum in each tour description.
 The higher costs of smaller numbers are outweighed by the benefits of manoeuvrability, social cohesion and access to the lecturer.

 The small-group principle is diluted when there are private concerts or several speakers exclusively for our clients.